Fabiola-Eto/MULTIPLY-Initiative/README.md

 >
 **QMUL_CPRD_GOLD_codelists.csv**
 >
-Contains all CPRD GOLD codes (Read v2 codes) (n= 11,100) selected to identify 201 out of 202 conditions from the [multimorbidity list](https://github.com/f-eto/qmul-multimorbidity/blob/codesets-included-conditions/multimorbidity_list.md).
+Contains all CPRD GOLD codes (Read v2 and medcodes) (n= 11,053) selected to identify 201 out of 204 conditions from the [multimorbidity list](https://github.com/f-eto/qmul-multimorbidity/blob/codesets-included-conditions/multimorbidity_list.md).
 Please, note that i.
 'Painful conditions' was not included in the overall file of Read v2 codes, since this condition was selected using prescribing data (Gemscript codes);  ii.
 Note that 'Constipation' was selected using both Read v2 codes and Gemscript codes, and therefore there are two code lists available for this condition.
 >
 >
 **QMUL_CPRD_Aurum_codelists.csv**
 >
-Contains all CPRD Aurum codes (including SNOMED) (n= 11,521) that matched either the ReadCode (n= 10,925) or ReadTerm (n= 120) from the GOLD codelists, also the codelist for SARS-CoV-2 provided by CPRD (n= 446).
-The codelists correspond to the 201 out of 202 conditions from the [multimorbidity list](https://github.com/f-eto/qmul-multimorbidity/blob/codesets-included-conditions/multimorbidity_list.md).
+Contains all CPRD Aurum codes (including SNOMED and medcodeid) (n= 11,286) that matched either the ReadCode or ReadTerm from the GOLD codelists, also the codelist for SARS-CoV-2 provided by CPRD (n= 260).
+The codelists correspond to the 201 out of 204 conditions from the [multimorbidity list](https://github.com/f-eto/qmul-multimorbidity/blob/codesets-included-conditions/multimorbidity_list.md).
 'Painful conditions' was selected using prescribing data (Gemscript codes).
 >
 >
 **QMUL_ICD10_codelists.csv**
 >
-Contains all ICD-10 codes (n= 2,659) selected to identify 201 out of 202 conditions from the [multimorbidity list](https://github.com/f-eto/qmul-multimorbidity/blob/codesets-included-conditions/multimorbidity_list.md).
+Contains all ICD-10 codes (n= 2,650) selected to identify 201 out of 204 conditions from the [multimorbidity list](https://github.com/f-eto/qmul-multimorbidity/blob/codesets-included-conditions/multimorbidity_list.md).
 Please, note that i.
 'Painful conditions' was not included in the overall file of ICD-10 codes, since this condition was selected using prescribing data (Gemscript codes) only.
 >
 >
 **QMUL_OPCS4_codelists.csv**
 >
-Contains all OPCS-4 codes (n= 757) selected to identify 51 out of 202 conditions from the [multimorbidity list](https://github.com/f-eto/qmul-multimorbidity/blob/codesets-included-conditions/multimorbidity_list.md).
+Contains all OPCS-4 codes (n= 757) selected to identify 51 out of 204 conditions from the [multimorbidity list](https://github.com/f-eto/qmul-multimorbidity/blob/codesets-included-conditions/multimorbidity_list.md).
 >
 >